pilinux/gorest/README.md

 ```

 ### Step 1
-- `model`: This package contains all necessary models (each file is responsible for one specific)
+- `model`: This package contains all necessary models.
+Each file is responsible for one specific
 table in the database.
 To add new tables and to create new relations in between those tables,
 create new models and place them in this directory.
 All newly created files should have the same
 package name.